Community Solar, Community Choice Aggregation, and Green Energy Plans

 Community solar does have some downsides:

-- Solar tax incentives are not available
+- Consumer incentives are generally not available

 - Not all states have community solar projects